Love in a Time of Rainbows – a bit of history about the Pride (LGBTQ+) Flag

 Mandela also said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart“.

 Rainbow flags are often used as a sign of a new era, of hope, or of social change.
 They’ve been used in many places over the centuries: as a symbol of peace, especially in Italy; in the German Peasants’ War in the 16th century, as a symbol of the Cooperative movement; to represent the Tawantin Suyu, or Inca territory, mainly in Peru and Bolivia; by some Druze communities in the Middle East; by the (Russian) Jewish Autonomous Oblast; and as a symbol of the LGBTQ+ social movements since the 1970s.

-We are all human beings together on our life’s journey, with the same feelings, hopes and fears no matter what our culture, race, or orientation is.
+We are all human beings on our life’s journey, with the same feelings, hopes and fears no matter our culture, race, or orientation.
 We are indeed a “rainbow nation” at DGHE.

 “Why would I spend my life chasing rainbows when I can be still and see them in their full beauty” (Rasheed Ogunlaru).

-Be still this Valentine and take a moment to believe in and be kind to yourself, empower yourself to believe in and be kind to others, no matter who they are.
+Be still this Valentine’s and take a moment to believe in and be kind to yourself; empower yourself to believe in and be kind to others, no matter who they are.